nextcloud/documentation/developer_manual/app/code_signing.rst

 ----------------------------------------------

-- Apps which have an ``official`` tag **MUST** be code signed starting with ownCloud 9.0.
+- Apps which have an ``official`` tag **MUST** be code signed starting with Nextcloud 9.0.
 Unsigned ``official`` apps won't be installable anymore.
 - Apps which have been signed in a previous release **MUST** be code-signed in all future releases as well, otherwise the update will be refused.